lescobedo18/Homework1/README.md

-i coudlnt figure out how to remove the percent sign and i dont know how it got there in the first place i also couldnt figure out how to get the correct decimal placement i also dont know why the color skipped the first row in my summary table
+i coudlnt figure out how to remove the percent sign and i dont know how it got there in the first place i also couldnt figure out how to get the correct decimal placement i also dont know why the color skipped the first row in my summary table i also couldnt figure out why my decimals were off in the percent change